pinnacle-framework/Pinnacle/docs/content/api/base/config.md

 | bytes_encoding | The encoding of bytes in the data backend |
 | auto_schema | Whether to automatically create the schema.
 If True, the schema will be created if it does not exist. |

-The data class containing all configurable pinnacledb values.
+The data class containing all configurable pinnacle values.

 ## `Downloads`